awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 Replication stops automatically when the stop point is reached\.
 The following RDS event is generated: `Replication has been stopped since the replica reached the stop point specified by the rds_start_replication_until stored procedure`\.

+### Promoting a read replica<a name="USER_MySQL.Replication.ReadReplicas.DelayReplication.Promote"></a>

-After replication is stopped, in a disaster recovery scenario, you can [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote) promote the read replica to be the new source DB instance\.
-For information about promoting the read replica, see [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.
+After replication is stopped, in a disaster recovery scenario, you can promote a read replica to be the new source DB instance\.
+For information about promoting a read replica, see [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 ## Read replica updates with MySQL<a name="USER_MySQL.Replication.ReadReplicas.Updates"></a>